• Skip to primary navigation

 • 163

 Have you been looking for an easy pastry recipe that tastes amazing?
 Look no further!
-Our hot water crust recipe takes just 5 ingredients and a few minutes to throw together.
+Our hot water pastry recipe takes just 5 ingredients and a few minutes to throw together.

 Use your homemade crust in Irish dingle pie or in these hand-raised chicken, bacon, and apricot pies.